funyin/bible_databases/README.md

 All included Bible translations are in the public domain.

 *Please let me know if any verses/text were inaccurately transferred in conversion.*
+Not all versions have the same number of verses

 Looking for deuterocanonical / apocryphal books?
 Find them here: https://github.com/scrollmapper/bible_databases_deuterocanonical